WinterStorm: 2023 - WinterStorm VII - "Legends and Legacies"

-In a change to the usual Friday and Saturday festival format, and After the 'Storm on Sunday, The Legends and Legacies of WinterStorm will feature the addition of a Thursday night line-up, and will touch on the best of the past seven years.
-Days splits to be announced.
+In a change to the usual Friday and Saturday festival format, and After the 'Storm on Sunday, The Legends and Legacies of WinterStorm features the addition of a Thursday night line-up, and will touch on the best of the past seven years.

+Bernie Marsden was on the original Saturday line-up, but sadly passed in August 2023.
+He was replaced by Graham Bonnet and Tyketto.